-You can use an application proxy to fetch data from an outside location and display it on the page of an Online Store.
-For app developers, this means that the content on these proxy pages can be dynamic, or capable of being updated as much as you want.
+You can use an application proxy to fetch data from an outside location and display it on the page of an online store.
+For app developers, this means that the content on these proxy pages can be dynamic, which means that it can be updated as often as you want.
 Application proxies are useful for displaying image galleries, statistics, custom forms, and other kinds of dynamic content.

-You do not need to set up application proxies before you publish your app.
-If you add an application proxy to an app after you've published it, then its existing install base will be updated automatically.
+You don't need to set up application proxies before you publish your app.
+If you add an application proxy to an app after you've published it, then existing installations of the app will be updated automatically

 Add a proxy to your app

 To add a proxy to your app:

 - Click on the name of the app that you want to change.